When is the Right Time to Sell My Business?

 This online repository of information allows you to define information flow in advance rather than prepare each piece on demand.
 It also makes you look professional to your prospective buyer, helping to solidify their initial interest.

-And preparing ahead of time forces you take a hard look at the inner workings of your business before you sell, and gives you time to make any necessary adjustments.
+And preparing ahead of time forces you to take a hard look at the inner workings of your business before you sell, and gives you time to make any necessary adjustments.

 Typical things requested from sellers as part of a due diligence checklist: